benkitia/personal-site/content/publ/digital-newsletter-subscription-confirmation.md

 You'll start receiving new issues in your email address soon.

-To make sure that issues are delivered to your inbox, add `newsletter@bensonkitia.com` to VIPs on Apple Mail or to your contacts or safe senders list.
+To make sure that issues are delivered to your inbox, add `newsletter@bensonkitia.com` to VIPs in Apple Mail or to your contacts or safe senders list.